-At worst it’s deliberate deceit meant to deflect blame from the airline – the airline employee knows most customers will assume that it means “the airport” is responsible for airplane maintenance.
+At worst it’s a deceit meant to deflect blame from the airline – the airline employee knows most customers will assume that it means “the airport” is responsible for airplane maintenance.

-A more accurate statement would have sounded something like this: “our maintenance crew didn’t fix the problem.”
+A more accurate statement would sound something like this: “our maintenance crew didn’t fix the problem.”
 Or this: “we didn’t get the problem fixed in time.”

 "Ladies and gentleman, the airport de-icing crew is short staffed so we’re going to be delayed."